 When your pectoralis minor contains trigger points, it can give you pain right at the location of these spots and send it to other, seemingly unrelated areas of your body.

-The main pain zone of the pec. minor is the front of your shoulder, but you might also experience a radiating pain into your chest and all the way down your inner arm.
+The main pain zone of the pectoralis minor is the front of your shoulder, but you might also experience a radiating pain into your chest and all the way down your inner arm.

-Furthermore, it is possible that this muscle creates pain in your palm – not shown in the picture – and in your 3rd to 5th finger.
+Furthermore, it is possible that this muscle triggers pain in your palm – not shown in the picture – and in your 3rd to 5th finger.

 The pectoralis can cause the following pains

-The darker the red in the picture below, the more common it is to experience pain in the respective area when trigger points are present in your pectoralis minor.
+The darker the red in the picture, the more common it is to experience pain in the respective area when trigger points are present in your pectoralis minor.

 One of the functions of the pectoralis is to pull the shoulder blade forward, downward and inward.

-So what might happen if it is super tight or contains trigger points and you spread your arm to the side and bring it backwards?
+So, what might happen if it is tight or contains trigger points and you spread your arm to the side and bring it backwards?

-It has to elongate and if it cannot or “does not want to” – because the stretch will put even more tension on the tight muscle – it will give you pain.
+The muscle needs to elongate and if it cannot or “does not want to” – because the stretch will put even more tension on the tight muscle – it can give you pain.

-When this muscles contracts, it pulls the shoulder blade downward, forward and inward towards the ribs.
+When the muscles contracts, it pulls the shoulder blade downward, forward and inward towards the ribs.

-In the first case it permanently has to perform work it was not designed for, and in the second case its fibers get shortened over a long period of time.
+In the first case it permanently needs to perform work it was not designed for, and in the second case its fibers get shortened over a long period of time.

 This tightens up the muscle.

-On the other hand if the has to work muscle works hard – stabilizing the shoulder while walking on crutches or while doing lots of pushups – it is prone to develop trigger points, especially if you are not used to this kind of work.
+On the other hand, if the muscle needs to works hard – stabilizing the shoulder while walking on crutches or while doing pushups – it is prone to develop trigger points, especially if you are not used to that kind of work.

-The pec. minor lies under the pec. major, so you will have a hard time feeling it.
+The pectoralis minor lies deep to the pectoralis major, so you will have a hard time feeling it.